Elvis Sarić

-Elvis Sarić (/bs/; born 21 July 1990) is a Bosnian professional footballer who plays as a midfielder for Chinese Super League club Qingdao Hainiu.
+Elvis Sarić (/bs/; born 21 July 1990) is a Bosnian professional footballer who plays as a midfielder.

 Sarić started his professional career at GOŠK Dubrovnik, before joining Lučko in 2009.
 Four years later, he moved to Vinogradar.
 In 2014, he switched to Inter Zaprešić.
 Later that year, he went to Sloboda Tuzla.
 Sarić joined Sarajevo in 2016.
 Two years later, he signed with Suwon Bluewings.
 A year later, he was transferred to Al Ahli.
 He moved to Gorica in 2021.
 The following year, he went back to Suwon Bluewings.

 Sarić made his senior international debut for Bosnia and Herzegovina in 2018, earning 19 caps until 2021.

 Club career

 Early career

 Sarić came through youth setup of his hometown club GOŠK Dubrovnik.
 He made his professional debut in 2008 at the age of 18.
 After leaving the team, he played in Croatia further for Lučko, Vinogradar and Inter Zaprešić.

 In the summer of 2014, he joined Bosnian side Sloboda Tuzla.

 In June 2016, he switched to Sarajevo.